albertkun/21S-ASIAAM-191A/Week_5/Materials/group_assignment_4.md

 https://docs.google.com/presentation/d/1famiX2lWNtsAk-o3_S48Ka7bImBAvRq3UXBKllDwMvw/edit#slide=id.p

 ## Submission
-Have a group member comment on the following thread with the link to the diagrams or photos: https://github.com/albertkun/21S-ASIAAM-191A/discussions/135
+Have a group member comment on the following thread with links to the diagrams/photos: https://github.com/albertkun/21S-ASIAAM-191A/discussions/135

 Submit your revised survey using this form: